 Lee, 38, had denied the allegations which concerned seven games in 2008 and 2009, including a World Championship match.

 But really, what's wrong with fixing matches?
 Although snooker is a highly skilful game that requires many hours of practice before one becomes an expert, and is regarded by many people as a game played by dignified gentlemen, why shouldn't players be allowed to attempt to 'fix' the outcomes of matches?

 I mean, if a player was asked to fix a match, but to WIN the match instead of LOSING it, would that be frowned upon?

-If he was asked to TOTALLY OBLITERATE his opponent, and AGREED TO DO IT, would that constitute match-fixing?
-If he went ahead and ACTUALLY OBLITERATED his opponent, as he had planned with his 'match-fixing paymasters', what then?
+If he had been asked to TOTALLY OBLITERATE his opponent, and had AGREED TO DO SO, would that constitute match-fixing?
+If he had gone ahead and ACTUALLY OBLITERATED his opponent, as he had planned with his 'match-fixing paymasters', what then?

 If he promised to score a 147 break, and did it, would that be 'fixing things'?

 I suppose, the difference is, that the player would be playing positively, rather than negatively.
 But what about that Peter Ebdon?
 Described by Wikipedia as "an English professional snooker player and former world and UK champion, renowned for his remarkably focused, meticulously slow and determined style of play", he was rumoured back in 2005 during the World Championship final against Ronnie O'Sullivan, to have tried to put his opponent, the match referee and the watching audiences in the Crucible and those watching on TV, to sleep with his boring play, so that he could rearrange the balls into potable positions.